ltgoslo/toko/README.md

 *  train

 #### config
-The only use of the config mode is to permanently set the path to Wapiti, as follows:
+The only use of the *config* mode is to permanently set the path to Wapiti.
+In order to avoid passing the argument --wapiti every time you want to tokenize a file (or sentence), you can permanently set the Wapiti path as follows:
 ```sh
     python toko config --wapiti /full/path/to/wapiti/
 ```

-After doing this there will be no need to pass the Wapiti path in the 'tokenize' mode, however if you haven't permanently set the path to wapiti you must pass the argument --wapiti.

 #### tokenize